Harvey BurnettTitle: Associate Professor of Psychology

 BA Psychology, University of Michigan

-Harvey Burnett is assistant professor of psychology on the campus of Andrews University, Berrien Springs, Michigan.
+Harvey Burnett is associate professor of psychology on the campus of Andrews University, Berrien Springs, Michigan.
 He joined the Department of Behavioral Sciences faculty in January 2010.
+On July 1, 2015 he became Chair of the same department.

 Born in Detroit, Michigan, Dr. Burnett graduated from the University of Michigan-Dearborn in 1991, with a Bachelor of Arts degree in psychology.
 In 1994, he received a Master’s of Divinity degree from Andrews University Seventh-day Adventist Theological Seminary.